 When she is not at BodyMatters you can find Rebecca at The Butterfly Foundation, working as a Therapist in the Intensive Outpatient Program (IOP).
 The Butterfly IOP is a specialised program providing support for clients struggling with an eating disorder, through direct experiences that challenge their eating disorder thinking and behaviour, while offering therapy and support to successfully navigate the obstacles that interfere with their recovery.
 In this role, Rebecca facilitates group therapy sessions, which include carers, parents and family members in this approach; and provides direct meal support to clients in the program.

-Rebecca is due to attain full registration as a Psychologist at the conclusion of 2016.
+Rebecca is due to attain full registration as a Psychologist in early 2017.
 She is available for appointments at BodyMatters on Tuesdays, Wednesdays and Fridays.

 You can read more about Rebecca here.